felipeelias/resubject/README.md

 Resubject uses Ruby's [SimpleDelegator](http://apidock.com/ruby/SimpleDelegator) class to create its presenters.

-SimpleDelegator is a concrete implemenation of the Delegator class.
+SimpleDelegator is a concrete implementation of the Delegator class.
 Basically, it delegates any method calls to the object passed into the constructor:

 ```ruby
 require 'delegate'